How to choose the right computer equipment for your business to increase your productivity and efficiency without it costing the earth.

 Getting the right IT is just the first step.
 Appropriate training, policies and working practices can help you maximise return on your IT investment.

-Happily, the prevalence of high-speed internet connectivity, powerful mobile devices and a significant reduction in the size and cost of hardware means that businesses can invest smartly in phone systems which won't break the bank.
-These business phone systems can provide a level of connectivity and flexibility simply unheard of even ten years ago.
+The increase in high-speed internet connectivity, powerful mobile devices and a significant reduction in the size and cost of hardware means that businesses can invest smartly in business phone systems which won't break the bank.

-Consider exactly what you need to do with your phone system and how you expect to use it.
+Before going ahead and investing in a new communications platform for your business, consider exactly what you need to do with your phone system and how you expect to use it.
 For example, will everyone be based in one place or will they roam?
 How many people are you connecting?

 Ideal if you're a sole trader or run a business that consists of remote workers.